kentendo/angular-alerts/README.md

-# angular-alerts
+# k-alerts
-Simple alert directive for angular.
+Simple alert directive and service for angular.